-More unwelcome budget news came for Loudoun County Public Schools Wednesday night.
+More distressing budget news for Loudoun County Public Schools

 During their second February business meeting, members of the Loudoun Board of Supervisors were briefed by county staff that Cost of Competing education funding from the state – money funneled from Richmond into the region and then divvied between local school systems – will likely fall significantly short of what's due to Northern Virginia.